Why we ♥ ASE

 — M. Capotosto, president, West Lansing Homeowners’ Association

-I regularly take my daughter to a nearby park, but often put her back in her stroller because I don’t feel she is safe around some of the drivers in our neighborhood.
+I regularly take my daughter to a nearby park but often put her back in her stroller because I don’t feel she is safe around some of the drivers in our neighborhood.
 I live on a quiet street in Mississauga with more than one school nearby, and some drivers just carelessly disregard the school zone signs and drive recklessly through the neighborhood.
-I am so grateful Automated Speed Enforcement may be coming to Ontario and I think it will definitely enforce safety on our streets again!
+I am so grateful Automated Speed Enforcement has come to Ontario, and I think it definitely enforces safety on our streets again!

 — J. Chau, Mississauga resident